Muhate/Suricata-and-Wazuh-integration/README.md

 ### 2. Objectives

 - Set up a Wazuh server to collect and analyze security data.
-- Set up and configure agents on target systems (Windows and Ubuntu) to monitor specific files and directories for changes.
+- Set up and configure Suricata to capture network activity and Wazuh agent to send logs to Wazuh manager.
-- Implement alerting mechanisms to notify administrators of any detected file changes.
-- Generate reports to track changes over time and assess compliance with security policies.

 ### 3. Tools and Technologies Used

 - **VirtualBox**: Used for creating virtual machines for the lab environment.
 - **Wazuh**: SIEM tool for log management and security monitoring;
-- **Windows Server 2022**: Used as a monitored system;
-- **Ubuntu Server 24.04 LTS**: Used as a monitored system.
+- **Ubuntu Server 24.04 LTS**: Where we will install Suricata and Wazuh agent.
+- **Kali Linux**: Used as an attacker system;

 ### 4. Lab Setup